mindiply/yaso/README.md

       }
       const tstTbl = new DBTable<ITst>(tblDef);

-and later on user them to create queries
+and later on use them to create queries

     const sql = selectFrom(
         tstTbl,